 5. Be gentle

-We have all been guilty of those times when its wash day, you’re tired, and just want to go to bed so you start speeding through your hair, unfortunately causing some breakage along the way.
+We have all been guilty of those times when its wash day, you’re tired, and just want to go to sleep so you start rushing through your hair, unfortunately causing some breakage along the way.
 This can stunt length retention and cause even more breakage down the line.
 However, this is an easy fix.
 Finger detangling your hair first, and then combing will limit the amount of shed hair.
 Taking your time with how you care for natural hair and being gentle with it, will guarantee stronger, healthier strands.

 7. Trim those ends